-What are the concerns about being pregnant in a hot tub?
+What are the risks and concerns about being pregnant in a hot tub?

 A hot bath, which is not uncomfortable or scalding, is a safer way to relax.
 In a bath much of your upper body will remain out of the water, making you less likely to overheat.
 Additionally, the water in a bath begins to cool off, as opposed to a hot tub, further reducing any risk of overheating.